 What I love about eating raw veggies is the slightly crunchy “bite.”
 I also love spiralizing veggies for pasta because you can use your favorite sauce in a whole new way.
 I hope you have fun experimenting with these gorgeous sweetpotatoes — try spiraling them with your favorite sauce, or try my delicious, creamy sweetpotato one.
 And if you’re looking for one more reason to try these versatile and delicious California sweetpotatoes, don’t forget how nutritious they are!
 Each moist, sweet and creamy sweetpotato has 4 grams of fiber, 2 grams of protein, tons of vitamins C, and an entire days worth of vitamin A — all for just over 100 calories.

-Confident Kitchen Tip: California sweetpotatos are not yams.
+Confident Kitchen Tip: California sweetpotatoes are not the same as yams.
 Sweetpotatoes are sweet and moist, while yams are dry and starchy.
 Some sweetpotato varieties are called yams, but yams are not readily available in the U.S. Sweetpotatoes with orange interiors have a higher beta-carotene content than true yams.
 Also, sweetpotatoes are grown in the United States, while yams are imported from the Caribbean.
 In fact, the scientiﬁc name of sweetpotato is Ipomoea batatas and it’s a member of the morning glory family.
 A yam on the other hand belongs to the Yam plant family.